Lupphes/eukavarizer/README.md

    --outdir results/yeast_test
 ```

-This automatically downloads the reference genome for *S. cerevisiae* (taxonomy ID 4932) and retrieves sequencing data from ENA.
+This automatically downloads the reference genome for *S. cerevisiae* (taxonomy ID 4932) and retrieves sequencing data from ENA using BioDbCore.

 ### Local input with samplesheet